 We are deep into the 6th extinction known to man and it’s exponential, so we better wake up, and do the work because this extinction thing is not a dream.
 It’s real and the innocent are suffering first.
 It is terminal.

 There is a lot of despair and blame.
 It is easy to fall into negative thinking and as resources dwindle the mentality of fear and lack is a very real trigger for war.
 War is the last thing the planet needs right now.
 It would destroy the chances of restoring the eco-systems being threatened by climate change.
 So what can we do?

 Barbara Anne Brennon (as a Channel for Heyoan) offers these are the questions to ask oneself: “What is the message the greater world (being a mirror to the self) is trying to tell me about what I need to learn?”

 “When the power of love overcomes the love of power, the world will know peace.”
 Jimi Hendrix, the genius guitarist once said.

 What is it that I am afraid of, both in my life and on the world scale?
 (What do they have in common.)
 These common fears are the origin of world conflict.
 (Loss, illness, death and lack of freedom.
-All these fears make war, and war makes all these fears into reality.)
+All these fears create war, and war materialises these fears as a horrific reality.)
 We create our reality by what we focus on.
 The more conscious this focus is, the more directed it can be into genius and miracle potential.
 It’s up to us to help create a miracle on earth by choosing to be response-able for the sake of our children.